devesmee/theatre-keeper-privacy-policy/EN_PRIVACY_POLICY.md

 **Data Retention Policy**

-Anonymous usage data collected by the Application will be stored for a maximum of 14 months and will then be deleted.
+Anonymous usage data collected by the Application will be stored for a maximum of 14 months and will then be automatically deleted.
 Anonymous crash data will be stored for a maximum of 90 days.
 Any information you have entered via the app (like a visit), will be stored on your own device for as long as you keep the app installed.

 **Children**